Most Common Scenario

 + consult, CBCT often, IV sedation, pharmacy

 Most expensive standard case.
-Often warrants cone-beam CT ($300 to $600 additional) to plan around inferior alveolar nerve.
+Often warrants cone-beam CT to plan around the inferior alveolar nerve.
 Longest operative time.
 Highest complication-management reserve recommended.

 Insurance Math on the All-Four Case

-The same case scenario, priced under three common insurance situations.
-Annual maximums are the binding constraint on most plans, which is why even an 80 percent coverage line item does not reduce patient out-of-pocket to 20 percent of the quote.
+How the same four-tooth case plays out depends on the coverage pathway.
+Annual maximums are the binding constraint on most dental plans, which is why even an 80 percent coverage line item does not reduce patient out-of-pocket to 20 percent of the quote.
+The pathways, from strongest to weakest:

 Why All Four at Once